Keeneland Race Day Guide: Tips for First-Time Visitors

 The Atmosphere

-There is genuinely no place in Lexington that captures the city's identity better than Keeneland on race day.
-The crowd is a perfect mix — longtime locals who've been coming for decades, first timers wide-eyed at the whole spectacle, families, groups of friends dressed to the nines, and serious racing fans studying their programs intently.
+There is no place in Lexington that captures the city's identity better than Keeneland on race day.
+The crowd is a perfect mix: longtime locals who've been coming for decades, first timers amazed at all the scenery and enthusiasm, families, groups of friends dressed real fancy, and serious racing fans glued to their programs.

-The energy when the horses come out of the gate is something you feel in your chest.
-Even if you lose every single bet — and some days you will — you leave feeling like you experienced something real and uniquely Kentucky.
+The energy when the horses come out of the gate is something you feel in your spirit.
+Even if you lose every single bet, and some days you will, you leave with a kind of experience only Kentucky can give you.

 First Timer Tips